-[total number of hours - min run time + 1] [total number of hours - min run time + 1] and v(t), m(t), d(t), h(t) are the year, month, day and hour corresponding to the $t^{th}t^{th}$ overall hour of the time period spanning from the date calculated to the end of the compliance period forecasted.
+and y(t), m(t), d(t), h(t) are the year, month, day and

+hour corresponding to the overall hour of the time period spanning from the date calculated to the end of the compliance period forecasted.

-The totalNumberofHours Total Number of Hours variable represents the number of hours left in the compliance period to be forecasted, and is based on the date calculated and whether or not the unit has a rolling 12 month run-hour restriction.
+The Total Number of Hours variable represents the number of hours left in the compliance period to be forecasted, and is based on the date calculated and whether or not the unit has a rolling 12 month run-hour restriction.